wix/stylable/packages/cli/README.md

 ## Usage `stc-format`

-After installing `@stylable/cli`, a new `stc-format` command will be available, running `stc-format --help` will provide a brief description for the options available.
+After installing `@stylable/cli`, the `stc-format` command will be available, running `stc-format --help` will provide a brief description for the options available.

 The `stc-format` utility provides code formatting capabilities based on `@stylable/language-service`.